My Rolex Explorer II - Ref. 16570

 When it comes to my Explorer II, some might say the heavy-ish, 40mm slab of a case eats up my child-like wrist.
 Not helping people's perspective is that I only wear it on its hollow end link, fliplock clasp, Oyster bracelet - a bracelet which I wear a tad loose (probably one link too many).
 So throughout the day, especially when my wrist is contracted from the cold, my Explorer II shimmies and resettles constantly, and overall, has a tendency to sag toward the ground.
 Yet despite it wearing like a bangle at times - and draping my wrist - it's comfortable as hell.
 I barely notice I have it on.
 It always feels like it's hugging my boney wrist.

 The comfort I speak of can partly be attributed to the design of the case and bracelet.
-But also, the comfort comes from the fact the watch is so broken in (it's easily logged over 10,000 hours of wrist time).
-Like a pair of good leather shoes conform to the nuances of your foot after miles of wear, I feel like the bracelet links, lubed with my sweat, have learned and adapted to the shape of my wrist.
+But I think more so, the comfort comes from the fact the watch is so broken in (it's easily logged over 10,000 hours of wrist time).
+Like a pair of good leather shoes conform to the nuances of your foot after miles of wear, I feel like the bracelet links, lubed with my sweat, have learned and adapted to the unique curvature of my scrawny wrist.

 I remember my best friend's toddler being intrigued by the shiny object on my wrist.
 Naturally, I took my Explorer off and let him investigate it...
 That divot you seen on the 10 o'clock lug - it's from him hammering it into the asphalt of their driveway.

-I certainly don't remember the origins of each and every scar (I have no idea how that gash on the bezel at 7 o'clock came to be)...
-What I do remember, what's important, is this watch has been on my wrist for a good chunk of my life.
+I don't know the story behind each and every scar (I have no idea how that gash on the bezel at 7 o'clock came to be)...
+What I do know, what's important, is this watch has been on my wrist for a good chunk of my life.
 I can hold this watch, stare at it, and random memories pop into my head (like wearing it while struggling to reel in a hammerhead shark deep sea fishing in Miami).
 I could go on an on, but you get the point.
 I've bonded with it, it's stuck by me, so it has no competition, it's going nowhere.

 How I use it...

-I love that my Explorer has a GMT function (my favorite complication).
-It's not just the fact that it adds another dimension to the watch - an extra hand, something on the bezel.
-It's also that having a watch with the capability to tell the time, simultaneously, of two places on Earth is a cool concept (and a practical one).
+I love that my Explorer II has a GMT function (my favorite complication).
+It's not just the fact that it adds another dimension to the watch design-wise (an extra, colorful hand, numerals engraved on the bezel).
+It's also that having a watch with the capability to tell the time, simultaneously, in any two places on Earth is a cool concept (and a practical one).

 For the life of me I really don't recall setting out to buy an Explorer.
 (Maybe that's a sign I'm getting up there in years...)
 The way I remember it, getting it was eerily similar to the way I bought my Datejust: I wanted a Rolex, I had a budget and I trusted a salesperson.

 Speaking of my Datejust...
 I was asked during an interview for Oak & Oscar's Watch Table series, "what's your favorite watch?"
 I replied rather quickly, "My Datejust."
-I'd like to take this opportunity to take back my answer.
-I think my sentimentality for my first Rolex has been forced my hand toward this answer.
+I think my sentimentality for my first Rolex has been forcing me to answer this way.
+I'd like to take this opportunity to take back that answer.
 If we did a second take of that segment, my answer would be, "My modern Explorer II."
-After really thinking about it, writing this piece, I'm certain this is the watch, as I said in the interview, "I'd have on if I was broke, divorced and living out of a cardboard box on the street..."
+After really thinking about it, writing this piece, I'm certain this is the watch, as I said in the interview, "I'd still have on if I was broke, divorced and living out of a cardboard box on the street..."

 Why is my Explorer more of a keeper than my Datejust?
-Well for starters, it has everything going for it that my Datejust does and then some...
-I touched on earlier, similar to my DJ, it was a pre-Instagram purchase, we have a long history together (see scratches) and I'm comfortable wearing it everywhere, doing anything.
+Well for starters, it has everything going for it that my Datejust does (and then some)...
+Similar to my DJ, it was a pre-Instagram purchase, we have a long history together (almost 20 years) and I'm comfortable wearing it everywhere, doing anything.
 Where it separates itself is its functionality and design.
 Compared to my Datejust, it's a more engaging watch.
-The red 24-hour hand livens up the dial, but more crucially, it serves as a reminder to travel.
+Where my Datejust is sorta bland (all steel and silver), my Explorer is flavorful.
+The red 24-hour hand kicks the watch up a notch and besides its practicality has a side benefit - a reminder to travel.
 If it's pointing to the time in London, at the very least, I can escape there mentally.
-I also find it more visually intriguing than my Datejust.
-I love its chiseled exterior, which to me exudes a toughness, like a weathered adventurer with stories to tell of heartache and triumph.

 This Explorer II will never develop the type of patina characteristic of vintage watches.
-The hour markers won't turn creamy, the crystal will never need Polywatch, (my bezel definitely won't turn "ghost").
+The luminova hour markers won't turn creamy, the crystal will never need Polywatch, (my bezel definitely won't turn "ghost").
 But that doesn't mean it won't have patina...
-It'll just be in the form of scuffs, dings, and dents, which to me, is just as beautiful as tropical dial...
+It'll just be in the form of scuffs, dings, and dents, which to me, is just as beautiful as a tropical dial.